Foxconn agrees to buy Sharp after slashing original offer

 | TOKYO/TAIPEI

-Foxconn, formally known as Hon Hai Precision Industry Co (2317.TW), will pay about $3.5 billion for a two-thirds stake, cutting its initial offer by nearly $900 million following the emergence of previously undisclosed liabilities at Sharp.
+Foxconn, formally known as Hon Hai Precision Industry Co, will pay about $3.5 billion for a two-thirds stake, cutting its initial offer by nearly $900 million following the emergence of previously undisclosed liabilities at Sharp.

 The deal marks the largest acquisition by a foreign company in Japan's insular tech industry and the end of independence for a 100-year-old company that started out making belt buckles and mechanical pencils.

-It also gives the world's top electronics contract manufacturer control of Sharp's advanced screen technology which it does not have, and helps strengthen its pricing power with major client Apple Inc (AAPL.O).
+It also gives the world's top electronics contract manufacturer control of Sharp's advanced screen technology which it does not have, and helps strengthen its pricing power with major client Apple Inc.

 Under the revised terms, Foxconn will pay 88 yen per Sharp share, the companies said in a statement, a 35 percent discount to Wednesday's close and likely reflecting in part Chinese obsession with the lucky number eight.